zaoyang/30-days-of-web-development/day-27/day-27.cq.md

 ### File System

+> If you were the captain of a ship, I basically just showed you how to sail a ship, but did not tell you if you'd be in the Atlantic, Bering Strait, or a bathtub 🛀.

 We now have a better understanding of how to navigate around our computer, but what exactly are you navigating _in_?
-If you were the captain of a ship, I basically just showed you how to sail a ship, but did not tell you if you'd be in the Atlantic, Bering Strait, or a bathtub.

 ![](public/assets/ship.png)